yasersakkaf/Machine-Learning/README.md

 # Machine Learning

-### This repository contains some Machine Learning Problems to practice.
+### A repository that provides Machine Learning Problems for practice.